 Outstanding trainer, Jean Donaldson’s three questions inspired this challenge that was sent out by John Mc Guigan.
 Instead of doing a video, which my readers may not see, I decided to do the challenge in my column.
 This piece is an expanded version of what I did for the paper.
-Eventually I will figure out video on my computer and do a corresponding vid.

 If my dog gets it right, what will happen?
 Dogs learn most effectively when learning is enjoyable.
 My goal is to have your dog want to work with us because it is fun and not because he is trying to avoid something bad.
 (If you do what I want the pain, nagging, threats stop).
 Fun and getting something you want out of doing something I want motivates great!
 Using desired things reinforce and motivate far better than fear and punishment.